 Sandy Spring Friends Lower School

-At Sandy Spring Friends School, we believe students learn best when creative thinking, active listening, and positive interactions are reinforced in the classroom.
+At Sandy Spring Friends School, we believe students learn best when creative thinking, active listening, social-emotional skills, and positive interactions are reinforced in the classroom.
 Through close collaboration between teachers and peers, students develop a deep love of learning.
 Our students learn to shape questions about concepts and ideas, reflect upon their learning, and put their learning into action, developing initiative and self-advocacy skills in the process.

-"We seek daily to create an environment in which children can follow their curiosity into experimentation and engagement, applying their energy to full participation in collaborative learning, hands-on activities, and opportunities for academic enrichment.
+Every day, we create an environment in which children can follow their curiosity into experimentation and engagement, applying their energy to full participation in collaborative learning, hands-on activities, and opportunities for academic enrichment.

 Our dedication to celebrating diversity, nurturing awareness, and inspiring compassion among our students sustains our community of global citizens.
 Through our emphasis on peaceful conflict resolution, community service, and a deep commitment to environmental stewardship, our Lower School students become involved and invested in making a positive impact on the world community.

 Learn how we help our children become global citizens: